-- A. The final surface tolerance from grade elevations shall not deviate more than ±□10 mm under a 3 m straightedge. - B. Check final surface elevations for conformance to drawings.
+A. The final surface tolerance from grade elevations shall not deviate more than ±3/8 in. (±10 mm) under a 10 ft (3 m) straightedge.

+B. Check final surface elevations for conformance to drawings.

 Note: For installations on a compacted aggregate base and soil subgrade, the top surface of the pavers may be 1/8 to 1/4 in.
 (3 to 6 mm) above the final elevations after compaction.
 This helps compensate for possible minor settling normal to pavements.
-For pedestrian access routes maximum elevation should not exceed 1⁄2 in.
+For pedestrian access routes maximum elevation should not exceed 1⁄4 in.
 (6 mm) above final elevations.

-- C. The surface elevation of pavers shall be 3 to 6 mm above adjacent drainage inlets, concrete collars or channels. - D. Lippage: No greater than 3 mm difference in height between adjacent pavers.
+- C. The surface elevation of pavers shall be 1/8 in. to 1/4 in.
+(3 to 6 mm) above adjacent drainage inlets, concrete collars or channels. - D. Lippage: No greater than 1/8 in.
+(3 mm) difference in height between adjacent pavers.

 Note: Cleaning and sealing may be required for some applications.
-See ICPI Tech Spec 5 Cleaning, Sealing and Joint Sand Stabilization of Interlocking Concrete Pavement for guidance on when to clean and seal the paver surface, and when to stabilize joint sand.
+See CMHA Tech Note PAV-TEC-005 Cleaning, Sealing and Joint Sand Stabilization of Interlocking Concrete Pavement for guidance on when to clean and seal the paver surface, and when to stabilize joint sand.
 Delete article below if cleaners, sealers, and or joint sand stabilizers are not applied.